MeherMankar/TeleGuard/README.md

 ---

+## 📝 Complete Command Reference

+### Core Commands

+**Basic**
+- `/start` - Start the bot and show main menu
+- `/help` - Show help information
+- `/support` - Contact support

+**Account Management**
+- `/add_account` - Add new Telegram account
+- `/remove_account` - Remove account from bot
+- `/my_accounts` - List all your accounts
+- `/cleanup_accounts` - Remove inactive accounts

+**OTP Protection**
+- `/otp_debug` - Check OTP handler status
+- `/otp_fix` - Force re-register OTP handlers
+- `/test_otp` - Test OTP configuration

+**DM Management**
+- `/set_dm_group` - Configure admin group for DMs
+- `/debug_topics` - Show topic mappings
+- `/dm_status` - Check DM reply status
+- `/block` - Block user in current topic
+- `/clear_history` - Clear chat history in topic

+**Session Management**
+- `/session_health` - Check session health
+- `/export_session` - Export session string
+- `/import_session` - Import session string

+### Advanced Commands

+**Spam Appeal**
+- `/appeal` - Start automated spam appeal
+- `/appeal_help` - Get appeal guidance
+- `/spam_stats` - View spam statistics
+- `/test_appeal_messages` - Test appeal system

+**Bulk Messaging**
+- `/bulk_send` - Bulk sender help
+- `/bulk_send_list` - Send to user list
+- `/bulk_send_contacts` - Send to all contacts
+- `/bulk_send_all` - Broadcast from all accounts
+- `/bulk_jobs` - View active campaigns
+- `/bulk_stop <job_id>` - Stop campaign

+**Contact Management**
+- `/share_contacts` - Share contacts between accounts
+- `/export_contacts` - Export contacts to CSV

+**Chat Import**
+- `/import_chats` - Import existing chats to topics
+- `/check_admin_group` - Verify group configuration
+- `/import_help` - Get import guidance

+**Backup & Recovery**
+- `/backup_status` - Check backup status
+- `/backup_now` - Trigger GitHub backup
+- `/backup_settings` - Backup to Telegram
+- `/backup_sessions` - Backup session files
+- `/backup_all` - All backup types

+**Developer Commands**
+- `/dev_stats` - System statistics
+- `/dev_logs` - View recent logs
+- `/dev_cleanup` - Clean up database
+- `/dev_test` - Run system tests

+### Activity Simulation Commands

+**Online Maker**
+- `/online_start` - Start online maker
+- `/online_stop` - Stop online maker
+- `/online_status` - Check online status

+**Simulation**
+- `/sim_start` - Start activity simulation
+- `/sim_stop` - Stop simulation
+- `/sim_config` - Configure simulation

+### Monitoring Commands

+**Account Age**
+- `/account_age` - Check account age
+- `/set_manual_age` - Override estimated age
+- `/clear_age_cache` - Clear age cache

+**Device Monitoring**
+- Access via menu → Device Snooper
+- Scan devices per account
+- View device history
+- Detect suspicious devices

+**Audit Logs**
+- `/audit_log` - View audit logs
+- `/activity_summary` - Get activity summary

+---

 ## 🔗 Links

 - **GitHub:** [MeherMankar/TeleGuard](https://github.com/MeherMankar/TeleGuard)
 - **Issues:** [Report Bug](https://github.com/MeherMankar/TeleGuard/issues)
 - **Support:** [@ContactXYZrobot](https://t.me/ContactXYZrobot)
 - **Developers:** [@Meher_Mankar](https://t.me/Meher_Mankar) • [@Gutkesh](https://t.me/Gutkesh)

+---

+## ❓ Frequently Asked Questions

+### General Questions

+**Q: Is TeleGuard safe to use?**
+A: Yes, TeleGuard uses official Telegram APIs and implements security best practices.
+However, bulk messaging features may violate Telegram's ToS.

+**Q: How many accounts can I manage?**
+A: Up to 10 accounts per user by default.
+This can be configured in settings.

+**Q: Does TeleGuard store my passwords?**
+A: 2FA passwords are hashed with SHA-256.
+Session strings are encrypted with Fernet.
+No plaintext storage.

+**Q: Can I use TeleGuard on multiple devices?**
+A: Yes, but only one instance should run at a time per account to avoid conflicts.

+### Feature Questions

+**Q: How does OTP Destroyer work?**
+A: It monitors incoming messages from Telegram (777000), detects login codes, and calls the official `invalidateSignInCodes` API to block unauthorized logins.

+**Q: What's the difference between OTP Destroyer and OTP Forward?**
+A: Destroyer invalidates codes (blocks logins), Forward sends codes to you (allows logins).
+Use Destroyer for security, Forward for convenience.

+**Q: How do I set up DM management?**
+A: Create a forum group, add bot as admin, send `/set_dm_group`, provide group ID.
+All DMs will auto-create topics.

+**Q: Can I import existing conversations?**
+A: Yes!
+Use `/import_chats` to retroactively create topics for all existing private chats.

+**Q: Is SpamMaster legal?**
+A: Bulk messaging violates Telegram's ToS and may result in account bans.
+Use at your own risk with test accounts.

+**Q: How does the spam appeal system work?**
+A: It uses AI to generate optimized appeal messages, automatically interacts with @spambot, and handles captcha verification.

+**Q: What is Device Snooper?**
+A: It monitors active Android devices on your accounts, detects suspicious logins, and allows session termination.

+**Q: How does ID Collector work?**
+A: It silently scans all your accounts every 6 hours, collects user IDs from dialogs and groups, and exports to CSV.

+### Technical Questions

+**Q: What database does TeleGuard use?**
+A: MongoDB for data storage, with optional Redis for caching.

+**Q: Can I run TeleGuard on Heroku?**
+A: Yes, one-click deployment is available.
+See deployment section.

+**Q: How do I backup my data?**
+A: Use `/backup_all` for complete backup, or individual backup commands for specific data.

+**Q: What happens if my session expires?**
+A: You'll need to re-add the account.
+Enable OTP Destroyer to prevent unauthorized session creation.

+**Q: Can I use TeleGuard with Telegram Premium?**
+A: Yes, all features work with both free and premium Telegram accounts.

+### Troubleshooting Questions

+**Q: Why aren't topics being created?**
+A: Ensure your admin group is a forum group, bot is admin, and has "Manage Topics" permission.
+Use `/check_admin_group` to verify.

+**Q: Why is OTP Destroyer not working?**
+A: Run `/otp_debug` to check status, `/otp_fix` to re-register handlers, and `/test_otp` to test configuration.

+**Q: How do I fix "Could not find entity" errors?**
+A: Use `/share_contacts` to sync contacts between accounts, or ensure the user is in your contacts.

+**Q: What should I do if I get flood wait errors?**
+A: Wait for the specified time.
+Use multi-account rotation in SpamMaster to avoid rate limits.

+**Q: Why can't I send messages to some users?**
+A: You need their access_hash.
+Use `/share_contacts` to import contacts from another account that has them.

+### Security Questions

+**Q: How secure is my data?**
+A: Sessions are encrypted with Fernet, passwords are hashed with SHA-256, and all data is stored securely in MongoDB.

+**Q: Can someone hack my account through TeleGuard?**
+A: No, TeleGuard uses official APIs and doesn't expose your credentials.
+Enable OTP Destroyer for additional protection.

+**Q: What data does TeleGuard collect?**
+A: Only data necessary for functionality (sessions, settings, audit logs).
+No data is shared with third parties.

+**Q: How do I delete my data?**
+A: Remove all accounts from the bot, then contact support for complete data deletion.

 ---